Leroy Burrell: Professional career

 Burrell was plagued by injuries and bad luck throughout his career, particularly around major championships.
 He won gold in the 100 m ahead of Carl Lewis at the 1990 Goodwill Games in Seattle.
 He won the silver in the 100 m behind Lewis at the 1991 World Championships.
 At the 1992 Summer Olympics in Barcelona, Burrell false-started in the 100 m final.
 When the race finally restarted, his reaction off the line was slow, and he finished fifth.
 He did manage to win a relay gold as part of the U.S. 4 × 100 m team.

 On May 19, 1990, Burrell ran a wind-assisted 200 m at College Station, Texas, in a time of 19.61 seconds.
 The wind speed was +4.0 m per second.
 This was the fastest time for the 200 m for over six years until the 1996 Olympic final in Atlanta, where Michael Johnson ran 19.32 seconds.

 He first set the 100 m world record in June 1991 with a time of 9.90 seconds.
 This was broken that September by Carl Lewis who ran 9.86 sec at the 1991 World Track and Field Championships where Burrell finished second in a new personal best time of 9.88 sec.
 In July 1994, Burrell set the world record for the second time when he ran 9.85 sec at Athletissima, in Lausanne, Switzerland (a record that stood until the 1996 Olympics when Donovan Bailey ran 9.84 sec).

 Since his retirement in 1998, Burrell has replaced his old college mentor, Tom Tellez, as coach of the University of Houston's track and field team.
 Burrell has led UH to 14 men's Conference USA titles (nine indoor, five outdoor) and nine women's titles (four indoor, five outdoor).
 He was inducted into the Texas Track and Field Coaches Hall of Fame in 2014.

 In June 2022, Burrell stepped down as head coach at Houston and accepted the head coaching position for Auburn track and field.

+In June 2026, Burell accepted the head track and field coach position at Texas A&M University.